lejahmal/PL-indicator/README.md

       •	Tension range (intra section part between the RED PRICE color around BALANCE PRICE and BORDER PRICE)

       Every AOP have two price
-      •	The more great is the average price to use in case of sell
+      •	The higher average price is used for selling
-      •	The less great is the average price to use in case of buy
+      •	The lower average price is used for buying

 HOW TO OPEN TRADE

       •	CURSOR PRICE IN SECTION 1
-        After place cursor price, find the tension range and check if asset is ranging at least one time in the tension range if true use red price  or border price as next order entrance in the following trend if not enter at volatility price that means price is going to ranging section itself
+        After placing the cursor price, find the tension range and check if the asset has ranged at least once within it.
+If yes, use the red price or border price as your next order entry in the following trend.
+If no, enter at the volatility price (this indicates the price will move into the section range itsef).

       •	CURSOR PRICE IN SECTION 2
-        Check whatever price as ranged at least one time in tension range if true use red price  or border price as next order entrance in the following trend if not use the lower AOP to buy in the following trend or higher AOP to sell in the following trend
+        Check if the price has ranged at least once within the tension range.
+If yes, use the red price or border price as your next order entry in the following trend.
+If no, use:
+        The lower AOP to buy in the following trend, or The higher AOP to sell in the following trend

       •	CURSOR PRICE IN SECTION 3
-        Check whatever price as ranged at least one time in tension range if true use red price  or border price as next order entrance in the following trend if not use the lower AOP to buy and target next AOP4 higher in the following trend or higher AOP to sell target VOLATILITY PRICE in the following trend
+        Check if the price has ranged at least once within the tension range.
+If yes, use the red price or border price as your next order entry in the following trend.
+If no, use:
+        The lower AOP to buy with a target of the next higher AOP4 in the following trend, or The higher AOP to sell with a target of the volatility price in the following trend

 HOW TO MANAGE RISK

-      AOPV (Average orderbook price volatility) who is the spread between the two AOP values STOP LOSS to mage risk in efficient way while using predicted orderbook can be done in 3 way
+      AOPV (Average orderbook price volatility) who is the spread between the two AOP values You can manage risk efficiently using predicted orderbook in 3 ways:
+      •    Low Risk
-      •    If you want to take the less risky remove AOPV spread to order price in case of buy or add or to order price in case of sell
+           Subtract the AOPV spread from your order price (for buy orders) or add it to your order price (for sell orders).
+      •   Medium Risk
-      •    If you want to take an average risk SL with the sum of price that directly border your order price plus your AOPV
+          Set the stop loss at the sum of the price that directly borders your order price plus your AOPV.
+      •    High Risk
-      •    If you want to take the high risk in case of very volatile asset, SL with the sum of two price upper your order price in case of sell or two level price lower plus AOPV
+          (For very volatile assets) Set the stop loss at the sum of two price levels above your order price (for sell orders) or two price levels below your order price plus AOPV (for buy orders).